 - Grab bars: In general, walk-in tubs are ADA compliant so they have at least one built-in grab bar inside the tub.
 This makes it safer for a bather who might be in danger of sliding off the seat of the tub.
 Grab bars allow more independence and reduce the chance of falling while transitioning into or out of the tub.
 Also, if the bather does slip off the seat, a grab bar can help them keep their head above water.

 - Built-in seats: Walk-in tubs come with seats that are chair height.
 An elderly person doesn’t have worry about falling when trying to sit all the way down onto the floor of a traditional tub.
 They also won’t freeze while perching on a stool.
 Many walk-in tubs have contoured seats with anti-slip texturing.
 This gives the user more room to move around when bathing and makes it easier for them to get up or down without falling.

 - Read more in our article on the Safety of Walk In Tubs

-- Potential for leaking: Consumer Reports reviews reveal these tubs can leak around the seals, causing water to puddle on the floor.
+- Potential for leaking: Walk-in tubs can leak around the seals, causing water to puddle on the floor.
 This is a slip and fall hazard.
 Other owners have reported issues with the stoppers leaking, so the tub won’t hold water.
 Additionally, it can be tough to close and latch the doors on some models.
 An improperly-latched swing-out door could open while the tub is full, causing the bathroom to flood.